KU declares MA Economics exam results

 Zubaida Mustafa, a journalist on the panel, remarked that she personally thought it was unfair to expect the private sector to bear the burden of education.
-"Because the private sector has
+"Because the private sector has one motive; profit."

-report is an important analytical tool as 2015 is fast approaching, and Pakistan is nowhere near its millennium development goals.
+The report is an important analytical tool as 2015 is fast approaching, and Pakistan is nowhere near its millennium development goals.
 The news

 Karachi Literature Festival - literati to dazzle book lovers